Shamimashrafiyan91/HAWAS/README.md

 # HAWAS: A Novel Framework for Histone-Acetylome-Wide Association Studies

 This repository provides scripts and data for conducting a Histone-Acetylome-Wide Association Study (HAWAS) to identify significant genes and regions related to leukemia.
-Below is an overview of the analysis pipeline and instructions for using the provided scripts.
+Below is an overview and instructions for using the provided scripts.

 ---